maplibre/maplibre-style-spec/README.md

 ## NPM Package

-The MapLibre style specification and utilities are published as a seperate npm package so that they can be installed without the bulk of GL JS.
+The MapLibre style specification and utilities are published as a separate npm package so that they can be installed without the bulk of GL JS.

     npm install @maplibre/maplibre-gl-style-spec